 Motor and Generator Institute (MGI) offers online training and certification for personnel involved in the operation, maintenance, testing, and compliance of an emergency power supply system (EPSS).
-MGI has trained more than 146,000 people and published multiple editions of the Emergency Power Supply System (EPSS): Maintenance, Testing, and Compliance Manual.
+MGI has trained thousands and published multiple editions of the Emergency Power Supply System (EPSS): Maintenance, Testing, and Compliance Manual.
 Along with the manual Motor and Generator Institute provides the Certified Healthcare Emergency Power Professional (CHEPP®) program and an online video course.

 - Combine requirements from NFPA, OSHA, CMS (health care only), and the generator manufacturer, to develop a comprehensive maintenance, operation, and testing program.